112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 It you judg e. the French h those, you see on the Champ s Elysees or In Montmartre, you are making the same mistake_ that, was made by the . tourist who visited .the.
 House of .David and asked "Why don't rllerleans shav e
 Paris is not France . any urine than 52nd Street is America .
-Paris has for several hlmdred years been one of th e great tourist attractions of the world .
+Paris has for several hlmdred years been one of the great tourist attractions of the world .
-As a .matter of fact, the French have much 1'-e•ss of th e shaving a good time" habit than _we do .
+As a .matter of fact, the French have much 1'-e•ss of the shaving a good time" habit than we do .
 The. averag e French family ordinarily spends less on pleasure in a mont h than we do on a week-end .
 The .French reputation for gaiety was built on the fam e of Paris as a gay city and on- the French way of doin g things .
 The French, theater was always bright anet varied .
-Paris" cabarets and music-halls were famed throughout th e world.
+Paris" cabarets and music-halls were famed throughout the world.
 But there are about 35 million Frenchmen who do not live in Paris .